-The medial thigh lift (MTL) is performed for those patients that require tightening of the inner thigh.
+The lower body lift (LBL) is performed for those patients that require tightening of the outer thigh and buttock area (saddlebags).
 Typical candidates are those who have had massive weight loss or those with a lot of dimpling/cellulite who are otherwise relatively thin people.
-Liposuction is usually not required since the problem is redundant skin, not excess fat.
+Liposuction can be combined with this technique if there are some fatty areas that need to be thinned.
+For complete circumferential body contouring, the LBL is usually combined with an abdominoplasty, but can be done alone.

 Dr. Pautler will draw on your body several different lines to indicate where skin needs to be removed.
 This is done while you are standing.
-Surgery can take up to two (2) hours and always involves a general anesthetic.
-Drains will sometimes be placed and these are removed in the office about two weeks after the procedure.
-A compressive garment is placed after surgery and will need to be worn up to six (6) weeks.
+During surgery, which can take up to eight or nine (8 or 9) hours (longer if breast surgery is added) and always involves a general anesthetic, your position will need to be changed three times.
+Drains will be placed and these are removed in the office about two weeks after the procedure.
+A compressive garment is placed the day after surgery and will need to be worn up to six (6) weeks.

-The scars are confined to the groin area and take a little longer to heal because the area tends to perspire.
-Like having surgery in your armpit, the groin can get moist and macerated and may look superficially infected.
-This is very common and not a sign of poor wound healing.
-The recovery for this surgery is about four to six (4 to 6) weeks and positioning comfortably is somewhat difficult at first (i.e., it hurts to sit down initially).
-Most patients require a one night's stay in the hospital, both for pain control and for help getting out of bed, etc. The pain is mostly incisional and is relieved with oral narcotics.
+The scars go from the groin, angle up to the flank, then angle down as they cross the buttock.
+The right and left scars meet in the back in the vertical buttock crease.
+The recovery for this surgery is about four to six (4 to 6) weeks and because there are much longer incisions, positioning comfortably is somewhat difficult after the surgery (i.e., it hurts to sit down initially).
+For the first few days, you will need to position yourself with your legs about shoulder width apart, both for sleeping and for walking.
+With time, you will be able to bring your legs together comfortably.
+Most patients require about a two nights stay in the hospital, both for pain control and for help getting out of bed, etc. The pain is mostly incisional and relieved with oral narcotics.
 Initially intravenous pain medicine will need to be given, until you can adequately hold down fluids to wash down a pain pill.
 Things to bear in mind before and after your surgery are identical to those outlined for abdominoplasty.